-The Indonesian island of Java is home to an estimated 61-63 Critically Endangered Javan rhinos.
-Their habitat is being expanded with strong backing from the authorities, and due to the proximity of an active volcano and potential for natural disaster or disease to wipe them out, efforts are focused on allowing the population to diversify their range.
+The Indonesian island of Java is home to an estimated 74 Critically Endangered Javan rhinos.
+Their habitat is being expanded with strong backing from the authorities, and due to the proximity of an active volcano and the potential for natural disaster or disease to wipe them out, efforts are focused on allowing the population to diversify their range.
 Future plans include the creation of a second population to mitigate any stochastic threats, but that will take significant political will and funding.

-On the neighbouring island of Sumatra, the Sumatran Rhino Sanctuary in Way Kambas National Park is home to seven of the 100-or-so remaining Sumatran rhinos.
-The intensive breeding programme, within heavily protected natural habitat, has seen two new calves born, one in 2012 and another in 2016.
+On the neighbouring island of Sumatra, the Sumatran Rhino Sanctuary in Way Kambas National Park is home to seven of the remaining Sumatran rhinos.
+The intensive breeding programme, within a heavily protected natural habitat, has seen two new calves born, one in 2012 and another in 2016.

 The team at the International Rhino Foundation are cryopreserving fibroblasts for Sumatran rhinos to preserve options for the future, and Dr Oliver Ryder’s lab in San Diego has kindly provided training in the methods to extract and preserve the cells.
 But the technology, which could help to increase numbers very slightly in the big scheme of things, may not be in place in time for Sumatran rhinos either.
-For these species, stringent protection in Intensive Protection Zones inside national parks, consolidation of fragmented populations, expanded captive breeding, and creating a sense of ownership in local people offer the most hope.
+For these species, stringent protection in Intensive Protection Zones inside national parks, consolidation of fragmented populations, expanded captive breeding and creating a sense of ownership in local people offer the most hope.